 Creating user personas solves critical design issues, helping to avoid the following problems:

-- User flexibility – designers with no defined user profiles might change the definition of their target audience as the project moves along, and therefore, the application won’t appeal even to a single user segment.
+- User flexibility – designers with no defined user profiles might change the definition of their target audience as the project moves along.
+Therefore, the application won’t appeal even to a single user segment.
 This happens when designers try to achieve too many things simultaneously in attempts to appeal to everyone.

 - Self-directed design – designers rely only on their experiences and preferences, regardless of whether they represent the actual target audience.
 In the end, the product changes its direction, failing to attract actual users.